thenew-programer/website-existence-checker/README.md

 ### Using the Executable

-1. Download the executable file for your operating system from the [Releases](https://github.com/yourusername/website-existence-checker/releases) page.
+1. Download the executable file for your operating system from the [Releases](https://github.com/thenew-programer/website-existence-checker/releases) page.
 2. Run the executable file:
-    - On Windows: Double-click `site_tester.exe`.
+    - On Windows: Double-click `website-existence-checker.exe`.
-    - On macOS/Linux: Open a terminal and run `./site_tester`.
+    - On macOS/Linux: Open a terminal and run `./website-existence-checker`.

 ### Running from Source